mattcone/markdown-guide/index.md

 </center>
 <br/>

 You can add Markdown formatting elements to a plaintext file using a text editor application.
-Or you can use one the many Markdown applications for macOS, Windows, Linux, iOS, and Android operating systems.
+Or you can use one of the many Markdown applications for macOS, Windows, Linux, iOS, and Android operating systems.
 There are also several web-based applications specifically designed for writing in Markdown.

 Depending on the application you use, you won't necessarily be able to preview the formatted document in real time.
 But that's okay.
 [According to Gruber](http://daringfireball.net/projects/markdown/), Markdown syntax is designed to be readable and unobtrusive, so the text in Markdown files can be read even if it isn't rendered.